billyball1517/chrome-remote-desktop/README.md

 Congratulations, you now have a remote desktop connection that will persist across reboots!

 If anyone has a better idea of how to script the headless setup part, please let me know. :)

+# Additional Info

+Sometimes GNOME dosn't play well with other Desktop Environments.
+If you're using GNOME locally, and a different DE for your remote connection.
+Try logging into the secondary DE locally first to see if it works.

+If in doubt, have you tried turning it off and on again.